 Featured Broadcast Resource

-Receive a copy of Jessie Minassian's book Crushed for your donation of any amount!Give Now (Available to U.S. residents only)
+Receive Jessie Minassian's book Crushed for your donation of any amount!
+Plus, receive member-exclusive benefits when you make a recurring gift today.
+Your monthly support helps families thrive.Give Now (Available to U.S. residents only)

-Here is a fun quiz for teen girls to help them ponder their identity, excerpted from Jessie Minassian's book Crushed: Why Guys Don't Have to Make or Break You.Read more
+Here is a fun quiz for teen girls to help them ponder their identity, excerpted from Jessie Minassian's book Crushed: Why Guys Don't Have to Make or Break You.Read More

 Jessie MinassianView Bio

 Jessie Minassian is a public speaker and the author of several books for teen girls including Unashamed, Crushed and Respect.
 She is the "resident big sis" at a Q&A website for teen girls called Life, Love and God.
-Jessie and her husband reside in Denver and have two daughters.
+Jessie and her husband reside in California and have two daughters.